 Place it in the fridge for 30 minutes.

-With the pomelo, lay it on its side and slice off the top of the fruit.
+Lay the red pomelo on its side and slice off the top of the stem.

 How to Prepare the Salad